 Conducting a large research project is challenging work.
-The University provides a range of support services to help you through your studies.
+We provide a range of support services to help you through your studies.

 Being a research student isn't just about producing a piece of academic work.
 It's about developing skills that will help you succeed in your chosen career.
 Your department and supervisor will help you with skills specific to your subject.
 Research Student Administration will support your course progression.
-The Researcher Development Team and Careers will help you develop transferable skills and gain experience to improve your effectiveness and employability.
+The Research Excellence Training Team and Careers will help you develop transferable skills and gain experience to improve your effectiveness and employability.

 The Research Student Administration are experts on University processes, from funding rules to final submission.